David Pitt-Watson, Baron Pitt-Watson: Career

 After short periods of work at 3i and McKinsey Pitt-Watson helped establish and was ultimately managing director of Braxton Associates Limited.
 He worked there for 17 years during which time it was bought by Deloitte and became Deloitte Consulting.
 Pitt-Watson was a partner at Deloitte for 12 years advising company boards and international agencies on strategy and competitiveness.

 He left that position in 1997 to become Assistant General Secretary of the Labour Party, a post he held for two years before joining Hermes Fund Managers (now Federated Hermes) as commercial director of their newly formed shareholder activist funds.

 These funds, known as the Focus Funds, grew to be the largest of their kind in Europe.
 Pitt-Watson became head of the funds and a director of Hermes in 2004, where he founded its Equity Ownership Service, a service to pension funds which aims to ensure that shares they own are used to promote good management practice and sustainable investment.
 By 2025 HEOS advised on over $2,000bn worth of assets.
-Hermes interventions in companies have led to the successful turnaround of some of the country's largest companies.
+Hermes interventions have led to the successful turnaround of some of the country's largest companies.

-After leaving Hermes, Pitt-Watson served numerous commercial roles, including as an independent non-executive at KPMG and as an advisor to Aviva Investors, Sarasin & Partners LLP and Ownership Capital.
+After leaving Hermes, Pitt-Watson served numerous commercial roles, including as an independent non-executive at KPMG and as an advisor to Aviva Investors and Sarasin & Partners LLP.

-For over twenty years he has advised policy makers of all parties, including Tony Blair and Gordon Brown, on issues of industrial and financial policy, corporate governance and financial market regulation.
+For many years he has advised policy makers of all parties, including Tony Blair and Gordon Brown, on issues of industrial and financial policy, corporate governance and financial market regulation.
 He was a member of the cross-party Future of Banking Commission, chaired by David Davis, and the Sharman Commission relating to the use of the Going Concern rules.

 Author

 Pitt-Watson co-authored What They Do With Your Money with Stephen Davis and Jon Lukomnik, published by Yale University Press in 2016.
 It describes how the financial system, whose services are essential to the economy, has become dysfunctional, and how this problem can be addressed.

 With Davis and Lukomnik, he also wrote The New Capitalists, which describes how structures of corporate governance can help ensure companies work in the interest of the millions of individuals who own their shares.
 It was published in November 2006 by Harvard Business School Press and translated into five languages.
-He also co-authored with Carol Scott Leonard, Privatisation and Transition in Russia in the early 1990s, based on his experience as a strategic adviser to the World Bank.
+He also co-authored with Carol Scott Leonard, Privatisation and Transition in Russia in the Early 1990s, based on his experience as a strategic adviser to the World Bank.

 Pitt-Watson is the author of The Hermes Principles, which lays out the expectations of Hermes of the companies in which it invests, and forms the rationale for Hermes interventions in under performing companies.

 Together with these publications, Pitt-Watson has written numerous papers and articles, and has been a regular contributor to British newspapers.